 📖Why This Summer Salad Recipe Works

-To make this cucumber strawberry salad recipe even better, I’ve included the yummiest recipe for a homemade poppy seed dressing.
-It’s creamy and flavorful, with a Greek yogurt base.
-It’s sweetened with honey and has just the perfect puckery goodness from a splash of apple cider vinegar.
+- Greek Yogurt Dressing- I've included the yummiest recipe for a homemade poppy seed dressing.
+It's creamy and flavorful, sweetened with honey, and has just the perfect puckery goodness from a splash of apple cider vinegar.

 But if you are more of a balsamic vinaigrette person just pop over to my strawberry and goat cheese salad and grab that salad dressing recipe instead.
 But personally, I love when the strawberries release their juice and it mixes with the creamy dressing.